-People aren't stupid
+People aren't stupid.
+Right?

-Understanding why we misjudge others
+Biases and cognitive illusions that explain why we misjudge others

 People aren't stupid… right?